Xavier-Pierre-dev/FreeCodeCamp-certification-Front-End-Development-Libraries/README.md

 * [Differences between Functional Components and Class Components in React](https://www.geeksforgeeks.org/differences-between-functional-components-and-class-components-in-react/)
 * [React Class Component vs. Functional Component: What’s the Difference](https://www.telerik.com/blogs/react-class-component-vs-functional-component-how-choose-whats-difference)

-In case one day the article disapear or are hard to find, I have downloaded the articles.

 <br>

 <details>